The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Answer from Maxim Goncharov[active]

-The nature of the Volga
+The nature of the Volga flow

-The Volga is a typical flat river.
+The Volga is a typical lowland river.

 Features of lowland rivers